 We Are The Sweet Spot In Practice Baseballs

-I have offered this one brand and model of practice baseball for many seasons now and have yet to have a dozen returned for any reason.
+I have offered this one brand & model of practice baseball for many seasons now and have yet to have any returned for any reason.

 A Note About Junk Practice Baseballs… When Good & Cheap Don’t Mix!